 Displaying the code frequency and coded segments of a code

-In order to organize codes, it can be helpful to visualize the number of each of their associated coded segments.
-By clicking the Display code frequency symbol on the Start menu tab, the code frequency will be automatically displayed in brackets after the code name\subcode name.
+In order to organize codes, it can be helpful to visualize the amount of associated coded segments.
+By clicking the Code Frequencies symbol on the Start menu tab, the code frequency will be automatically displayed in brackets after the code name.

 When you right-click on a code, a context menu will appear from which you can access the following options: